mensah-j/portfolio/posts/counting-symmetric-scales/post.md

 ## Equal-temperament

-A musical note is an abstract label that represents a sound with a particular pitch.
+A musical note name is an abstract label that represents a sound with a particular pitch.
 The current labeling system for pitch classes in Western music involves two components:

 1. a _letter_ name from $\mathrm{A}$ to $\mathrm{G}$, and
 2. optional _accidentals_ attached to the letter, represented by the flat symbol $\flat$ and the sharp symbol $\sharp$.

-Within an octave, the notes rise in pitch from $\mathrm{A}$ to $\mathrm{G}$.
-The $\flat$ symbol slightly lowers the pitch of a note, and the $\sharp$ symbol slightly raises the pitch of a note.
-To distinguish notes in the same pitch class, a subscript may be used to distinguish the octave.

-The actual mapping between note labels to frequencies is only determined by general guidelines (which we omit for brevity), and is otherwise unspecified.
-The two main degrees of freedom in this mapping are a choice of _pitch standard_, which specifies the frequency of a single note, and a choice of _temperament_, which specifies the distances between each pair of notes.
+The actual mapping between note labels to frequencies is somwhat unspecified.
+The main degrees of freedom in this mapping are a choice of _pitch standard_, which specifies the frequency of a single reference note, and a choice of _temperament_, which determines the distances between each pair of notes.

 In modern music, the typical pitch standard is $\mathrm{A}_4 = 440 \, \text{Hz}$, and the most common choice of temperament is _twelve-tone equal temperament_, which, as the name suggests, possesses only twelve pitch classes.
 The pitches in this system may each be labeled with a unique integer $k \in \mathbb{Z}$, and the pitch class that a pitch $k$ belongs to is represented by its residue class $[k]$ modulo $12$.